Onboard your organization

 To add a member, invite a user and assign them the member role.
 For more details, see Invite members.

-Step 4: Manage members with SSO and SCIM
+Step four: Manage user access with SSO and SCIM

 Configuring SSO and SCIM is optional and only available to Docker Business subscribers.
 To upgrade a Docker Team subscription to a Docker Business subscription, see Upgrade your subscription.

-You can manage your members in your identity provider and automatically provision them to your Docker organization with SSO and SCIM.
-See the following for more details.
+Use your identity provider (IdP) to manage members and provision them to Docker automatically via SSO and SCIM.
+See the following for more details:

 Note

-Enforcing single sign-on (SSO) and Step 5: Enforce sign-in for Docker Desktop are different features.
+Enforcing single sign-on (SSO) and enforcing Docker Desktop sign in are different features.
 For more details, see Enforcing sign-in versus enforcing single sign-on (SSO).

 By default, members of your organization can use Docker Desktop without signing in.
-When users don’t sign in as a member of your organization, they don’t receive the benefits of your organization’s subscription and they can circumvent Docker’s security features for your organization.
+When users don’t sign in as a member of your organization, they don’t receive the benefits of your organization’s subscription and they can circumvent Docker’s security features.

 What's next